logo

 University of Arizona

-At the University of Arizona, students can complete a Bachelor of Science in Education (B.S.E.) in Rehabilitation Studies and Services in four years of full-time study.
-Students in this program learn about personal, social, and cultural aspects of disability and how to provide counseling services to clients with various types of disabilities.
-In the fourth year of the program, students must complete a supervised casework internship to gain hands-on experience.
+At the University of Arizona, students can complete a Bachelor of Science in Education (BSE) in Rehabilitation Studies and Services in four years of full-time study.
+Students in this program learn about the personal, social, and cultural aspects of disability and how to provide counseling services to clients with various types of disabilities.
+In the fourth year of the program, students must complete a supervised casework internship to gain experience.
+Students can also opt for a specialization in School Counseling or Clinical Mental Health Counseling, both of which require 12 additional credits of coursework to complete.
 At the graduate level, a CACREP-accredited Master of Arts (MA) in Counseling with two specializations is available.
-The MA in Clinical Rehabilitation Counseling and Clinical Mental Health Counseling prepares graduates to become Licensed Associate Counselors (LACs) in Arizona, while the MA in School Counseling meets the LAC and school counseling certification requirements in the state.
-The University of Arizona also offers a Doctor of Philosophy (PhD) in Counselor Education and Supervision that focuses on leadership, research, and advanced clinical training in the profession.
+The MA in Clinical Rehabilitation and Clinical Mental Health Counseling prepares graduates to become Licensed Associate Counselors (LACs) in Arizona, while the MA in School Counseling meets the LAC and school counseling certification requirements in the state.
+The University of Arizona also offers a Doctor of Philosophy (PhD) in Counselor Education and Supervision that focuses on leadership, advocacy, and advanced clinical training in the profession.

 Traditional Graduate Programs